What to Bring for a Day’s Shooting

 And just because you can…

 Most shoots will ask you to pick up your empties and, if they don’t, then it is good practice to do so anyway.
-Pack a Decoy Magnetic Cartridge Stick… no more bending over to pick up empty cartridges yourself!
+Pack a BigFoot Magnetic Cartridge Stick… no more bending over to pick up empty cartridges yourself!
 The magnet at the pointer end of the stick is strong enough to pick up 15 cartridges at one time.

 Regardless of the day, you will need to tip the keeper.
 There will certainly be a very dim view taken by the keeper and your host if you are left standing there tapping your pockets!